Neovim Configuration for Beginners

 What Is Neovim?

-Neovim is a text editor forked from Vim that’s designed to improve the codebase to create a better user experience and improve plugin and API implementation.
+Neovim is a text editor forked from Vim, designed to enhance usability by streamlining the codebase and providing better support for plugins and APIs.

 Neovim is a fork of Vim aiming to improve the codebase for easier API implementation, a better user experience and plugin implementations.